-MTC/ABAG Draft 2018 Joint Advocacy Program
+Draft 2018 Joint Advocacy Program

 STATE Issue Goal Strategy 1.
 Transportation Funding A. Defend Senate Bill 1 (Beall) Oppose any statewide ballot measure that proposes to repeal the new fuel taxes and registration fees enacted by Senate Bill 1 (Beall, 2017).
 Collaborate with local, regional, and statewide organizations to highlight the benefits SB 1 is providing to improve the condition of local streets and roads and the state highway system, support public transit systems and implement bicycle and pedestrian improvement projects across the region.
-B. Secure passage of Regional Measure 3 Assuming placement of Regional Measure 3 on the ballot in 2018, staff will develop public information materials to help inform the public about the benefits of the proposed toll increase and how the expenditure plan will improve mobility within the Bay Area's seven state-owned bridge corridors.
+B. Secure passage of Provide Public Information Regarding Regional Measure 3 Assuming placement of Regional Measure 3 on the ballot in 2018, staff will develop public information materials and support partner agencies in their efforts to help inform the public about the benefits of the proposed toll increase and how the expenditure plan to will improve mobility within the Bay Area's seven state-owned bridge corridors.
 C. Cap and Trade Funding In collaboration with other statewide organizations, defend the existing transportation and housing programs funded by cap and trade and seek opportunities to direct additional cap and trade funds towards these purposes.
 Support administrative and/or legislative efforts to streamline funding applications and simplify program administration.
 D. Definition of Disadvantaged Communities Monitor legislation related to the definition of disadvantaged communities (DACs) as it relates to a local jurisdiction being able to qualify for certain cap and trade funding and other relevant funding programs.
-Seek opportunities to broaden the definition so that it includes all socio-economically disadvantaged communities.
+Seek opportunities to broaden the state's definition of DACs so that it includes all socio-economically disadvantaged communities and is better aligned with MTC's communities of concern .
 Monitor and engage in any administrative efforts related to updating the CalEnviroScreen, the state's current DAC screening tool developed by the Office of Environmental Health Hazard Assessment (OEHHA).